The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 • Tribal enrollment card or other form of tribal ID Arizona vehicle insurance card

-List 3 – Any valid photo ID from List 1 in which the address does not reasonably match the precinct register accompanied by a non-photo ID from List 2 in which the address does reasonably match the precinct register, U.S. Passport without address and one valid item from List 2, U.S. Military ID without address and one valid item from List 2.
+List 3 – Any valid photo ID from List 1 in which the address does not reasonably match the precinct register accompanied by a non-photo ID from List 2 in which the address does reasonably match the precinct register, U.S. Passport without address and one valid item from List 2, U.S. Military ID without address and one valid item from List 2.t address and one valid item from List 2.

 Early Voting